Run an integrated runtime

 }

-Store the key immediately, then acknowledge receipt so the key is no longer retrievable from the registration status endpoint:
+Store the key immediately, then acknowledge to clear it from the registration request record:

 -H 'x-canon-poll-token: poll_...'